-You should rely only on the information contained in this prospectus or in any related free writing prospectus filed by us with the Securities and Exchange Commission (the "SEC").
-We have not authorized anyone to provide you with any information or to make any representation not contained in this prospectus or incorporated by reference.
-We do not take any responsibility for, and can provide no assurance as to the reliability of, any information that others may provide to you.
-This prospectus is not an offer to sell or an offer to buy securities in any jurisdiction where offers and sales are not permitted.
-The information in this prospectus is accurate only as of its date, regardless of the time of delivery of this prospectus or any sale of securities.
-You should not assume that the information contained in this prospectus or any prospectus supplement or free writing prospectus is accurate as of any date other than the date on the front cover of those documents, or that the information contained in any document incorporated by reference is accurate as of any date other than the date of the document incorporated by reference, regardless of the time of delivery of this prospectus or any sale of a security.
-Our business, financial condition, results of operations and prospects may have changed since those dates.
+You should rely only on the information that we have provided in this prospectus and any applicable prospectus supplement.
+We have not authorized anyone to provide you with different information.
+No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus and any applicable prospectus supplement.
+You must not rely on any unauthorized information or representation.
+This prospectus is an offer to sell only the securities offered hereby, and only under circumstances and in jurisdictions where it is lawful to do so.
+You should assume that the information in this prospectus, and any applicable prospectus supplement, is accurate only as of the date on the front of the document, regardless of the time of delivery of this prospectus, any applicable prospectus supplement, or any sale of a security.
+Our business, financial conditions, results of operations and prospects may have changed since that date.